-Every airline has a baggage policy that includes not only which types of baggage damage the airline will pay for but also which items are excluded from repair or reimbursement offers.
+Every airline has a baggage policy that states which types of baggage damage the airline will pay for and which items are excluded from repair or reimbursement offers.
 The International Monetary Fund's Montreal Convention governs reimbursement amounts for baggage damaged on international flights.

 Consider Travel Insurance

 If you plan to check expensive luggage or must carry high-value items in your checked baggage, travel insurance that includes baggage loss coverage can help you minimize losses if your bags are damaged during your flight.

 Check your renter's or homeowner's insurance policy to see whether it includes coverage for damage to luggage and its contents.

 Airlines sometimes offer excess valuation coverage to passengers who must pack high-value items in their checked baggage.
 See your airline's website for details.

 Read Your Contract of Carriage

 Your airline's contract of carriage states which types of baggage damage are eligible for compensation.
 Read this document.
 Your airline will not pay for damage to extendable suitcase handles, suitcase wheels, suitcase feet, or zippers, nor will it repair scuffs or tears.
 Airlines consider these problems to be normal wear and tear, and you will not be compensated for them except on a case-by-case basis.